cloudkoffer/cloudkoffer.github.io/docs/provisioning/cluster/talos.md

 ## Description

-[Talos Linux](https://www.talos.dev) is Linux designed for Kubernetes – secure, immutable, and minimal.

-- Supports cloud platforms, bare metal, and virtualization platforms
-- All system management is done via an API.
-No SSH, shell or console
+Talos is a modern OS for running Kubernetes: secure, immutable, and minimal.
+Talos is fully open source, production-ready, and supported by the people at Sidero Labs All system management is done via an API - there is no shell or interactive console.
+Benefits include:
-- Production ready: supports some of the largest Kubernetes clusters in the world
-- Open source project from the team at Sidero Labs

-### Why Talos Linux?

-- **Security** - Talos reduces your attack surface.
-It's minimal, hardened and immutable.
+- **Security**: Talos reduces your attack surface: It's minimal, hardened, and immutable.
 All API access is secured with mutual TLS (mTLS) authentication.
-- **Predictability** - Talos eliminates configuration drift, reduces unknown factors by employing immutable infrastructure ideology, and delivers atomic updates.
+- **Predictability**: Talos eliminates configuration drift, reduces unknown factors by employing immutable infrastructure ideology, and delivers atomic updates.
-- **Evolvability** - Talos simplifies your architecture, increases your agility, and always delivers current stable Kubernetes and Linux versions.
+- **Evolvability**: Talos simplifies your architecture, increases your agility, and always delivers current stable Kubernetes and Linux versions.

 ### Features